What were knights in the Roman Empire?

 Explanation: The Roman Empire was divided into an eastern half and a western half in 285 CE by the Emperor Diocletian.
 It was the Emperor Constantine in 330 CE, however, who moved the capital of the Roman Empire to Byzantium (Constantinople), in the Eastern Roman Empire.

-READ ALSO: What is the position of IIT in world ranking?
+READ ALSO: What are the application of laser?

 What did the knights do in medieval times?